tahiri-lab/GPTree/README.md

 *   The minimum possible number of leaves for each tree
 *   The maximum possible number of leaves for each tree
 *   The average level of overlap (common leaves) between the trees in the set.
-We will define the level of overlap between two trees as the number of common leaves (between these trees) divided by the summed length of these trees minus the number of common leaves.
+We will define the level of overlap between two trees as the number of common leaves (between these trees) divided by the summed length of these trees minus the number of common leaves. *Note:* for the [generator of clusters](https://github.com/tahiri-lab/GPTree/tree/TPTree_cluster) we tested another approach to calculate the average level of overlap between 2 trees.

 **Initial values set by the user:**